 The main reason why a life insurance company is going to “care” if an individual has been diagnosed with Mallory-Weiss Syndrome is that at the end of the day, while an individual is “fighting” this disease/syndrome, there are a lot of “potential” complications that may arise, mostly centering around the possibility of infections.

 Because Mallory-Weiss is a condition that is most commonly caused by violent coughing and/or vomiting, it only makes sense that a life insurance company will want to uncover “why” an individual has developed their Mallory-Weiss Syndrome and see if this might also be a cause of concern when considering you as a possible new client.

 This is why…

-It only makes sense to briefly define exactly what the Mallory-Weiss Syndrome is as well as highlight a few of the most common symptoms that a life insurance underwriter will be looking for when making his or her decision about your life insurance application.
+It only makes sense to briefly define what the Mallory-Weiss Syndrome is as well as highlight a few of the most common symptoms that a life insurance underwriter will be looking for when making his or her decision about your life insurance application.

 Mallory-Weiss Syndrome (MWS) Defined:

-Mallory-Weiss Syndrome is a condition that is defined by a rip or tear in the mucous membrane at the point where the esophagus meet the stomach.
+Mallory-Weiss Syndrome is a condition that is defined by a rip or tear in the mucous membrane at the point where the esophagus meets the stomach.
 Fortunately, most “tears” will heal on their own without any medical treatment within approximately 7 to 10 days.